Utagawa HIROSHIGE (1797-1858)

 Publishing the series Famous Views of the Sixty-odd Provinces (Rokujūyoshū Meisho Zue,1853 - 56), Hiroshige was also the first to use the vertical Oban format in landscape genre.
 Right after that, Hiroshige pushed his popularity once more, working with the publisher Uoya Eikichi on the very the famous series One Hundred Famous Views of Edo (Meisho Edo hyakkei).

 The Convention of Kanagawa in 1854 put an end to the isolation policy in Japan and Japonism became a new interest.
 By that time, Japanese woodblock prints and especially works by Hiroshige, came to have a strong influence on Western artists.
 Especially European impressionists studied closely Hiroshige's compositions.
-Van Gogh collected ukiyo-e and painted copies of two prints from the series One Hundred Famous Views of Edo in 1887.
+Van Gogh, just as one examples of many, collected ukiyo-e and painted copies of two prints from the series One Hundred Famous Views of Edo in 1887.
 Art Nouveau and Jugendstil also got affected by Japanese woodblock prints.